Venezuela says death toll from protests rises to 28

 Foreign ministers from the regional Unasur group of governments issued a statement in Chile on Wednesday condemning the violence, calling for dialogue and creating a committee to try to promote talks in Venezuela.

-(Additional reporting by Eyanir Chinea in Caracas, Stephanie Nebehay in Geneva, Patricia Zengerle in Washington,; Editing by Andrew Cawthorne, James Dalgleish and Lisa Shumaker)
+(Additional reporting by Eyanir Chinea in Caracas and Stephanie Nebehay in Geneva; Editing by Andrew Cawthorne and James Dalgleish)